CMIT Learner Charter

 11. The Environment

-We have a strong commitment to the environment and continue to increase our responsibility in this area including the following:
+- We have a strong commitment to the environment and continue to increase our responsibility in this area including the following:

-- All courses delivered digitally.
+- Commitment to all our courses being delivered digitally.